velsa/styled-rn/README.md

 You will need to do a few things in order to propagate the `theme` prop into all of your styled components:

-1. Define your theme and theme type
+1. Define your theme object and the type for it
 2. Augment the `Theme` type
 3. Wrap your app in `ThemeProvider`